heddendorp/section-app-client/legacy-app/FEATURES.md

 - Confirmation Mails for Event registrations
 - Display all needed Infos to students and tutors
 - Editable by the Admins and Editors
+  - Includes Markdown parsing for the description
 - _Run Events_ Page for Tutors to see al necessary info
   - Lists of singed up users and Tutors
   - Confirm attendance and payment for users
   - Collect money from the office and see who has the money
 - Users can get QR codes for fast registration in the office
+- Event refunds
+- Waiting list for events that are already full
+- Ticket Trackers: Events where only the number of sold Tickets is important
+- List of saved events to sign up for multiple events efficiently

 ### Pages